GFA-spec/GFA-spec/GFA2-spec.md

 one must give the intervals that are aligned as a pair of positions where a position can have the special value ^ denoting the beginning of the segment, or the special value $ denoting the end of the segment.
-An edge may optionally be given a unique integer ID in the case that a user needs to explicitly refer to it in group line (see below).
+An edge may optionally be given a unique integer ID in the case that a user needs to explicitly refer to it in a group line (see below).
 This is specified by optionally giving the id prefixed with an @-sign at the start of the line.

 The GFA2 concept of edge generalizes the link and containment lines of GFA.
 For example a GFA